ProgramCrafter/salsa-iwj-otter/README.md

 BUILDING AND TESTING
 ====================

-You will need at 6000 megabytes of disk space, or more, and a good internet connection.
+You will need at least 6000 megabytes of disk space, or more, and a good internet connection.
 Your computer will be compiling a lot of code.

 These instructions have been tested on Debian buster.